- Members can practise using a variety of structures

 Are there limitations on my business name?

 Choosing a name for your practice is an important decision.
-If you’re officially a CA Practice we encourage you to include the words Chartered Accountants to describe your business and use the CA logo in your branding.
+If you’re officially a CA practice and your practice meets the Chartered Firm requirements, we encourage you to include the words Chartered Accountants to describe your business and use the CA logo across your branding.

 However if you’re using the CA branding please don’t use business names that are: